docathon/docathon/blog/content/pages/hosts.md

   - [BIDS, UC Berkeley, CA](hosts/bids.html)
   - [eScience Institute, UW Seattle, WA](hosts/uwescience.html)

-You can also [request and invite](https://docathon.herokuapp.com/), to our slack channel or directly head to [https://docathon.slack.com](https://docathon.slack.com) if you already have a login.
+We have a [slack channel](https://docathon.slack.com) for communicating before and during the week.
+You can [request an invite](https://docathon.herokuapp.com/) here, or go directly to [https://docathon.slack.com](https://docathon.slack.com) if you already have a login.